Code-Institute-Submissions/Frangelicomk-cookbook-project_SepResub/README.md

 ### Heroku

 The project was deployed to Heroku following the next steps:
-1. Create a requirements.txt file using the terminal command `pip freeze > requirements.txt`.
+1. Create a requirements.txt file using the terminal command `pip3 freeze > requirements.txt`.
 2. Create a Procfile with the terminal command `echo web: python app.py > Procfile`.
 3. Proceed with git add and git commit the new requirements and Procfile and then git push the project to GitHub.
 4. Create a new app on [Heroku website](https://dashboard.heroku.com/) by clicking the "New" button on your dashboard.
 Give it a name and set the region to Europe.